 As you walk back down the hill towards Goreme, don’t miss the Tokali Kilise (Buckle Church), which is included in the museum ticket.
 The frescoes in here are particularly colourful, some dating back to the 10th Century, narrating in great detail the life of Christ.
 The church is also much larger than it’s sisters back at the museum.

 Opening hours: 8am – 7pm (or 5pm during winter)

 Cost: TL15 (plus TL8 for the Dark Church)

 Walking back down the road from the Museum back towards Goreme you’ll pass an entrance to the famous Love Valley on the left, just before you reach the monstrosity that calls itself the ‘Tourist Hotel’.
 It is signed Gorkun dere (Love Valley) but blink and you’ll miss it.
 The path skirts around the edge of the hotel grounds and once you’re on it, just follow it along for half a mile.

 To be honest I wasn’t over-awed by the rock formations here.
 Sure, they look like colossal pricks and have understandably been the butt of many a rude joke or photograph, but for me they didn’t quite stand up to all the hype.
 Probably because I’d been expecting the valley to be vaster, when in fact it was a small clearing only about 10 minutes from the road, with just a few columns.
 Perhaps size does matter after all!
 Still, it’s not something you see every day, and you can scramble up around the bases to really appreciate just how big these things are.

-- You can do a pleasant circular walking taking in both Love Valley and Zemi Valley, although when we were there in February 2014 there had been a rock fall in the latter and it was considered a bit risky to walk there.
+- You can do a pleasant circular walking taking in both Love Valley and Zemi Valley, although during our trip there had been a rock fall in the latter and it was considered a bit risky to walk there.